kalinzstoev/ArtMatches/README.md

 My dissertation project.
 Please see ArtMatches - Overview and Development Process.pdf for full overview of the project.

-To run the app follow instructions here to get meteor: https://www.meteor.com/install go to app folder and run meteor to run locally.
+1.To run the app follow instructions here to get meteor: https://www.meteor.com/install
+2.go to app folder
+3. type in meteor, enter e.g. c:\artmatches\meteor